 NAACOS believes a policy that negatively impacts a third of ACOs should be reexamined.
 As CMS's stated goal is to grow the ACO program, such policies could run counter to that goal by causing ACOs to leave the program.
 To mitigate these negative consequences, NAACOS recommends that if CMS finalizes its proposal that it use the higher of the proposed three-way trend adjustment or the current two-way trend adjustment.
-We further recommend CMS consider alternative proposals to mitigate negative impacts of the ACPT such as basing it on regional spending or using it to replace the national trend.
+We further recommend CMS consider alternative proposals to mitigate negative impacts of the ACPT such as basing it on regional spending, rather than national.